cno-enterprise-services/engineering-standards/README.md

 Every RFC has a revisit date to reflect on results.

-RFCs and diagrams must be stored in GitHub under docs/rfcs/.
+RFCs and diagrams must be stored in GitHub.

 Approval of an RFC signals that serious work may begin.